a2zvargas/kickstarter-analysis/README.md

 ### Challenges and Difficulties Encountered

-I did not encounter any challenges with this particular analysis.
+I did not encounter any challenges with this analysis.
 One possible challenge could have been if the outcomes were not definitive.

 ## Results